tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.
 1. If it intends to compress any extensions (see {{encoding-inner}}), it MUST order those extensions consecutively.
-1. It MUST include the "is_client_hello_inner" extension as defined in
+1. It MUST include the "ech_is_inner" extension as defined in
    {{is-inner}}.
 (This requirement is not applicable when the "encrypted_client_hello" extension is generated as described in
    {{grease-ech}}.)